Current Aurora Forecast

 for Canada's North

-The solar wind velocity is currently low at 393 km/s.
-While this is certainly not the only indicator for a spectacular aurora display it doesn't help to increase our chances.
-However, particle density impacting the earth is very high coming in at 3 protons/cm3.
-These relatively high density numbers will help to improve the overall spread of the aurora we see.
+The solar wind is currently travelling at a respectable velocity of 616 km/s.
+This provides a pretty good indicator that we can expect to see lights overhead.
+Additionally, particle density impacting the earth is pretty steady at 2 protons/cm3.
+Higher density numbers can help improve the overall spread of the aurora we see.

-There is a significant southward pointing Bz value of 1 nT that is working to cancel out our Earth's magnetic field.
-As the southward Bz value increases this helps to open a 'door' in our magnetosphere allowing energy particles from the solar wind to more easily penetrate our atmosphere.
-This is a good indicator for the current availability of active aurora.
+There is currently a very strong southward pointing Bz value of 3 nT that is cancelling out the protective effects our Earth's magnetic field.
+The increased southward Bz value forces open a 'door' in our magnetosphere letting energy particles from the solar wind easily penetrate our atmosphere.
+This is an excellent indicator for the current availability of active aurora.

-Aurora Activity Level 6/10: Aurora borealis activity is currently moderate to elevated.
-Weather permitting, good northern lights displays will be visible directly overhead from areas above magnetic 66th.
+Aurora Activity Level 8/10: Aurora borealis activity is currently elevated to high.
+Weather permitting, significant northern lights displays will be visible directly overhead from areas above magnetic 65th.

-Extended 3-Day Activity Forecast Description (May 21 to May 23): The geomagnetic field is expected to be at quiet to unsettled levels on days one and two (21 May, 22 May) and unsettled to active levels on May 24 (23 May).
-Protons have a chance of crossing threshold on days one, two, and three (21 May, 22 May, 23 May).
+Extended 3-Day Activity Forecast Description (Dec 8 to Dec 10): The geomagnetic field is expected to be at quiet to unsettled levels on Dec 9 (08 Dec) and quiet to active levels on days two and three (09 Dec, 10 Dec).